WisPaper: Your AI Scholar Search Engine: WisModel : The Deep Search Agent

-\paragraph{Objective 1: Query Understanding and Criteria Generation.} Given a natural language research query $q$ and current timestamp $t$, the model must generate a set of Boolean search queries $\mathcal{S} = \{s_1, s_2, \ldots, s_k\}$ (where $k \in [2,4]$) and a set of validation criteria $\mathcal{C} = \{c_1, c_2, \ldots, c_m\}$ (where $m \in [1,4]$).
-Each criterion $c_i$ consists of a type (e.g., task, methodology, dataset), a descriptive name, a detailed description, and an importance weight $w_i$ such that $\Sigma_{i=1}^{m} w_i = 1$.
-The complete prompt template is provided in Appendix Table~\ref{tab:prompt_criteria_generation}.
+\paragraph{Objective 1: Intent Decomposition.} Given a raw user query $q$, the model generates a retrieval plan consisting of search queries $\mathcal{S}$ and a set of weighted verification criteria $\mathcal{C} = \{(c_i, w_i)\}_{i=1}^m$, where each $c_i$ represents a criteria and $w_i$ denotes its weight.
+Table~\ref{tab:example_query} provides a complete demonstration example of intent decomposition.
+The complete prompt template is provided in Table~\ref{tab:prompt_criteria_generation}.

-\paragraph{Objective 2: Paper-Criteria Matching Assessment.} Given a research query $q$, a set of validation criteria $\mathcal{C}$, and paper metadata $p$ (including title, authors, abstract, venue, publication date, and citation count), the model must produce an assessment $a_i \in \{\text{support}, \text{somewhat\_support}, \text{reject}, \text{insufficient\_information}\}$ for each criterion $c_i \in \mathcal{C}$.
-The assessment taxonomy is detailed in Appendix Table \ref{tab:assessment_taxonomy}, with prompt templates in Appendix Tables \ref{tab:prompt_validation} and \ref{tab:validation_output}.
-For each assessment, the model must provide a natural language explanation and extract supporting evidence from the paper metadata.

-To provide concrete understanding of the two training objectives, we present two representative examples that demonstrate WisModel's reasoning process.
-Table~\ref{tab:example_query} shows a complete query-to-criteria workflow for Objective 1, while Table~\ref{tab:example_validation} demonstrates WisModel's nuanced validation capability for Objective 2—particularly its ability to distinguish between full and partial support, a challenge that proves difficult for baseline models (as quantitatively validated in Section~\ref{sec:exp2}).